Gongsta/configuration/fonts-themes.md

 Pycharm Default Font: AppleSystemUIFont

 VSCode:
-- MonaLisa (You can find it on my Notion)
+- MonoLisa (You can find it on my Notion)
 - Default (Menlo)
 - Monaco
 - Cartograph CF (Trying out)